MrWalshy/ProgrammingNotes/C++/GeneralNotes/Functions/Default arguments.md

 multiply(10, 2);
 ```

-It is best practice to set default arguments in the function signature declaration and not in the definition.
+It is best practice to set default arguments in the function signature declaration and not in the definition, i.e., in the header file rather than an implementation file.
+Once declared, default arguments also cannot be redeclared so they are only written once (in the header file).